 - Understand the risks and potential complications associated with rhinoplasty.

 Primary and Revision Rhinoplasty

-Scar tissue that forms after a previous rhinoplasty can be harder to manipulate and if you had grafts or implants placed in your nose in your previous surgery, the doctor has to be able to work with that, too.
+Scar tissue that forms after a previous rhinoplasty can be harder to manipulate.
+If you had cartilage grafts or implants placed in your nose in your earlier surgery, the doctor has to be able to work with that, too.

-Cosmetic and Functional Rhinoplasty
+Cosmetic Surgery and Functional Rhinoplasty

-Most patients are interested in having surgery to change the appearance of their nose, which is rhinoplasty Miami cosmetic surgery.This encompasses any cosmetic change, including a small one like smoothing out a dent on the bridge of your nose.
+Cosmetic surgery changes the appearance of the nose.This encompasses any cosmetic change, including a small one like smoothing out a dent on the bridge of your nose.
 Anything that changes how your nose looks is considered cosmetic rhinoplasty.

-Functional rhinoplasty is actually fairly common, and it can do a lot for your overall health as well.
-In many cases, cosmetic and functional changes can be made at the same time.
+Functional rhinoplasty is fairly common, and it can do a lot for your overall health as well.
+In many cases, cosmetic and functional changes in the nasal bones can be made simultaneously by an experienced surgeon.

 Eastern rhinoplasty, and African American rhinoplasty.
-Each person’s heritage help define the way their face looks, and the nose is a big part of that.
+Each person’s heritage helps define the way their face looks, and the nose is a big part of that.

 Open and Closed Rhinoplasty